wadey/node-microtime/README.md

 _The resolution of the system clock is hardware dependent, and the time may be updated continuously or in ``ticks.''_

+## N-API Support

+As of version `3.0.0`, this library is built using the [N-API](https://nodejs.org/api/n-api.html) library.
+This should allow you to upgrade to newer versions of Node.js without having to reinstall / rebuild this library.

 # Installation

     npm install microtime